tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

 Forward Secrecy for the Extensible Authentication Protocol Method for Authentication and Key Agreement (EAP-AKA' FS) is specified in {{!I-D.ietf-emu-aka-pfs}}, providing updates to {{RFC9048}} with an optional extension that offers ephemeral key exchange using the traditional Ephemeral Elliptic Curve Diffie-Hellman (ECDHE) key agreement algorithm for achieving perfect forward secrecy (PFS).
 However, it is susceptible to future threats from Cryptographically Relevant Quantum Computers, which could potentially compromise a traditional ephemeral public key.
 If the adversary has also obtained knowledge of the long-term key and ephemeral public key, it could compromise session keys generated as part of the authentication run in EAP-AKA'.

-This draft aims to enhance the security of EAP-AKA' FS making it quantum-safe using Post-Quantum Key Encapsulation Mechanisms (PQ-KEMs).
+This draft aims to enhance the security of EAP-AKA' FS protocol by making it quantum-safe using Post-Quantum Key Encapsulation Mechanisms (PQ-KEMs).

 --- middle